grscheller/scheller-linux-archive/grok/C/README.md

   - Lots of factoids and asides
 * [X Windows](XWindows/)
   - Low level X Windows coding
-  - using the XLIB and XCB Libraries
+  - Using the XLIB and XCB Libraries